 We recognise that pupils learn at different rates and that many factors affect achievement, including ability, emotional state, age and maturity.
-We are particularly aware of the needs of pupils, for whom maturity is a crucial factor in terms of readiness to learn.
-We believe that many pupils, at some time in their school career, may experience difficulties, which affect their learning, and we recognise that these may be long or short term.
+We are particularly aware of the needs of

 We aim to identify these needs as they arise and provide teaching and learning contexts which enable every child to strive to be the best they can be!